TheMarvelousWhale/NLP_study/FYP/Lit_review.md

 The issue with using STS for chatbot is well explained by sBert
 ```
 However, it requires that both sentences are fed into the network,
-which causes a massive computational overhead:
+which causes a massive computational overhead.
-Finding the most similar pair in a collection of 10,000 sentences requires about 50 million inference computations (~65 hours) with BERT.
-T
+Finding the most similar pair in a collection of 10,000 sentences
+requires about 50 million inference computations (~65 hours) with BERT.
-he construction of BERT makes it unsuitable for semantic similarity search as well as for unsupervised tasks like clustering.
+The construction of BERT makes it unsuitable for semantic similarity search
+as well as for unsupervised tasks like clustering.
 ```

+For Intent Detection and Slot Filling, the current best performing model is from [Tencent](https://github.com/LeePleased/StackPropagation-SLU).
+The paper can be found [here](https://arxiv.org/pdf/1909.02188.pdf).
+The pointers to take note from this paper are
+* Multi-Task (parallel) vs Stack Propagation (serial: downstream task benefit explicitly from upstream task)
+* Token Level Intent Detection
+* Bert in SLU